Palmer Hayden: Artistic beginnings and Parisian travels

 Hayden pursued artistic professionalism by studying charcoal drawing at Columbia University as he simultaneously worked nights at the post office.
 When Hayden decided his post office job took up too much of his time, he quit and began janitorial services in various apartment buildings throughout New York City.
 Coincidentally, the first tenant he worked for was Victor Perard, an artist and art instructor at the Cooper Union, previously called the Cooper Institute.
 Hayden was hired to clean Perard's studio and was encouraged to continue to develop his art.

-In 1925, Hayden had an incredible opportunity to study under Perard at the Cooper Union in New York City.
+In 1925, Hayden had an opportunity to study under Perard at the Cooper Union in New York City.
 In the same year, he traveled to Maine to study at Boothbay art colony.
 A chance encounter with Alice Dike, a woman for whom he was moving furniture, led to the discussion of art and his experience as an artist.
 Compelled by his cause, Dike provided him with a brochure from her church broadcasting The Harmon Foundation's Award for Distinguished Achievement, which encouraged individuals to participate and enter their pieces.
 Hayden decided to enter and in 1926, he won a sum of money and a gold medal for his painting Schooners after being recognized as the recipient of the Distinguished Achievement in Visual Arts in the Harmon Foundation's first awards ceremony.
-In response to this honor, a New York Times headline crudely glorified him, stating “Negro Worker Wins Harmon Art Prizes: Gold Medal and $400 Awarded to Man who Washes Windows to Have Time to Paint", suggesting his employment and race were defining factors of his craft as opposed to his extensive efforts.
+In response to this honor, a New York Times headline crudely glorified him, stating "Negro Worker Wins Harmon Art Prizes: Gold Medal and $400 Awarded to Man who Washes Windows to Have Time to Paint", suggesting his employment and race were defining factors of his craft as opposed to his extensive efforts.
 While racially involved themes were not quite yet prominent concepts in Hayden's work, The Harmon Foundation's white founder William E. Harmon was nonetheless making a blatant social statement by publicly praising art created by an African-American man from a struggling background.
 The award is additionally credited for launching his career as an artist because of how prestigious of an accomplishment it was seen for anyone, but especially for a simple janitor.